Foreclosure Rates for All 50 States in April 2023

 We’re here to help!
 First and foremost, SoFi Learn strives to be a beneficial resource to you as you navigate your financial journey.
 Read more We develop content that covers a variety of financial topics.
 Sometimes, that content may include information about products, features, or services that SoFi does not provide.
 We aim to break down complicated concepts, loop you in on the latest trends, and keep you up-to-date on the stuff you can use to help get your money right.
 Read less

-Read on for the foreclosure rates in April 2023 – plus the five counties or county equivalents with the highest rates within those states.
+Read on for the foreclosure rates in March 2024 – plus the five counties, or county equivalents, with the highest rates within those states.

 50 State Foreclosure Rates

-As previously noted, foreclosure rates decreased marginally compared to last month, but are up slightly compared to last year.
-Read on for April foreclosure rates for all 50 states — plus the District of Columbia — beginning with the state that had the lowest rate of foreclosure filings per housing unit.
+As previously noted, foreclosure rates saw a negligible drop compared to last month and to last year.
+Read on for the March foreclosure rates for all 50 states — plus the District of Columbia — beginning with the state that had the lowest rate of foreclosure filings per housing unit.

 District of Columbia